 American evangelicalism is generally conservative.
 It’s seen many conversions, but at a cost: declining influence over the last 185 years.
 So I’m puzzled when American evangelicals cite Clapham as their model or say You can be a Wilberforce.
 Cross the Great Divide to see why.

-We first notice that European (i.e. British) and American evangelicalism sit on two different sides of the Great Divide of 1816.
-Clapham lived at a time when there was no division between evangelism and cultural reform.
+We first notice that European (i.e. British) and American evangelicalism sit on two different sides of the Great Divide that began forming after 1816.
+Clapham began on the far side of the divide (1790), at a time when there was no division between evangelism and cultural reform.
 American evangelicalism typically separates the two.

 Clapham operated inside dense, overlapping networks of institutions and the elites.
 Studies show this key to changing the world.
 Clapham’s networks included William Pitt, Prime Minister (and atheist), the actor David Garrick, and Lord and Lady Middleton, well-connected in the London world of Arts and Letters.
 Clapham sought to win these elites.

-American evangelicalism generally operates outside these networks.
+American evangelicalism sits on the near side of the Great Divide, operating outside these networks.
 Its deepest impulse is populism, a belief in the power of everyday people to change the world bottom-up.
 Populism is suspicious of intellectuals, institutions, and elites.

 Clapham felt that the way to stir people to action is not by biblical argument but through vivid images.
 This is why Wedgwood was enlisted to create a special medallion.
 At the center is a kneeling slave in shackles.
 Inscribed around the edge is a question: Am I not a Man and a Brother?

 American evangelicalism typically tries to stir people to action by biblical argument, or “worldviews,” a concept that’s only 150 years old.
 Both reflect the Didactic Enlightenment which promotes the idea that right thinking is the key to changing the world.